 The Brownsville Plan Second Annual Progress Report outlines the progress on the commitments made in the Brownsville Plan.

 Examples of progress include almost 700 new affordable homes and community spaces currently under construction, the transformative renovation of Betsy Head Park that began construction in late 2018, renovation of an industrial building to spur jobs, improved access to fresh and healthy foods, pedestrian safety improvements, expanded activities for children and young adults, and so much more.
-See the updated appendix with the Two-Year Project Tracker.
+See the updated appendix with the February 2021 Project Tracker.

 HPD has also designated development teams identified through the Brownsville Request for Proposals (RFP) process that launched in August 2017 for three sites in the neighborhood: Brownsville Arts Center and Apartments, Glemore Manor Apartments, and Livonia 4.